-There are also emerging literatures on potential autonomic signals of emotion, including the blush (van Dijk et al, 2009), the chills (Maruskin et al, 2012), and tears (Balsters, Krahmer,

-Swerts, & Vingerhoets, 2013; Vingerhoets & Bylsma, 2016).
-Thinking of emotional expressions as dynamic multimodal patterns of behavior points to intriguing new questions (e.g., Aviezer, Trope, & Todorov, 2012).
-What is the relative contribution of different modalities to the perception and signal value of emotional expressions (e.g., Flack, 2006; Scherer & Ellgring, 2007)?
+There are also emerging literatures on potential autonomic signals of emotion, including the blush (van Dijk et al. 2009), the chills (Maruskin et al. 2012), and tears (Balsters et al. 2013; Vingerhoets and Bylsma 2016).
+Thinking of emotional expressions as dynamic multimodal patterns of behavior points to intriguing new questions (e.g., Aviezer et al. 2012).
+What is the relative contribution of different modalities to the perception and signal value of emotional expressions (e.g., Flack 2006; Scherer and Ellgring 2007)?
 Why is it that certain emotions are more reliably signaled in multiple modalities, whereas other emotions are only recognized from one modality?
-For example, sympathy is reliably signaled in touch and the voice, but less so in the face (Goetz et al., 2010).
-It is nearly impossible to communicate embarrassment through touch, but it is reliably communicated in patterns of gaze, head, and facial behavior (App, McIntosh, Reed, & Hertenstein, 2011).
+For example, sympathy is reliably signaled in touch and the voice, but less so in the face (Goetz et al. 2010).
+It is nearly impossible to communicate embarrassment through touch, but it is reliably communicated in patterns of gaze, head, and facial behavior (App et al. 2011).